dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 <br>
-I've long been fascinated by Derek Parfit's *Reasons and Persons*, [often](https://www.theguardian.com/books/2001/apr/06/bestbooks.philosophy) [considered](http://www.whatisitliketobeaphilosopher.com/david-chalmers) on of the most influential books on philosophy in the 20th century.
-How can you not love something that tries to answer these questions?
+I've long been fascinated by Derek Parfit's *Reasons and Persons*, [often](https://www.theguardian.com/books/2001/apr/06/bestbooks.philosophy) [called](http://www.whatisitliketobeaphilosopher.com/david-chalmers) one of the most influential philosophy books of the 20th century.
+How can you not love something that tries to answer these questions:

 > We are particular people.
 I have my life to live, you have yours.
 What  do these facts involve?
 What makes me the same person throughout my  life, and a different person from you?
 And what is the importance of these facts?